Siegfried Köhler (conductor): Career

-From 1989, Köhler was chief conductor at the Royal Swedish Opera in Stockholm.
+From 1989 until 1994, Köhler was chief conductor at the Royal Swedish Opera in Stockholm.
 He had conducted the Kungliga Hovkapellet first in 1975, and had the position of Hovkapellmästare from 1992 to 2005.
 In Stockholm, he conducted Mozart's Die Entführung aus dem Serail, Le nozze di Figaro and Don Giovanni, Offenbach's Les Contes d'Hoffman, Franz von Suppé's Boccaccio, Verdi's Simon Boccanegra, Wagner's Der fliegende Holländer, Lohengrin, Der Ring des Nibelungen and Parsifal, Puccini's Madama Butterfly, Elektra and Arabella by Richard Strauss.
 He conducted concerts such as Orff's Carmina Burana and the Swedish first performance of Mozart's Il Re Pastore.
 A ballet performance used as music Rimskij-Korsakov's Scheherazade, Bizet's Symphony in C, Arvo Pärt's Cantus in Memoriam Benjamin Britten and Four Last Songs by Richard Strauss.

 Köhler's work is documented in recordings for radio and television, as well as in commercial releases.
 He conducted excerpts from his own works for WERGO, with the Staatsphilharmonie Rheinland-Pfalz and the Königliche Hofkapelle Stockholm.
 He recorded in 1993 Der tapfere Soldat by Oscar Straus with the WDR Sinfonieorchester Köln and principal singers Johannes Martin Kränzle as Bumeru, Caroline Stein as Nadina Popff, and John Dickie as Alexius Spiridoff.

 Köhler wrote his autobiography in 2003, with the same title as his operetta, Alles Capriolen. and the subtitle Ein Jahrhundert im Musiktheater (A century of music for the stage).
 He died in Wiesbaden on 12 September 2017.